Th3-D5-482/Project-SnowCone/README.md

 ## ⚠️ Disclaimer

-This project is a personal initiative created for self-learning and development.
-I am a self-taught developer exploring faith-centered digital tools to grow in both skill and spirit.
-SnowCone is not intended for commercial use, distribution, or monetization.
-All content is curated respectfully, with no intent to infringe upon copyright or harm users.
-This app is a reflection of my journey—built with purpose, not profit.
+SnowCone is a personal, faith-centered project created for self-learning and growth.
+It’s not intended for commercial use or distribution.
+All content is curated respectfully, with no intent to infringe on copyright.
+This app reflects a journey of purpose, not profit.

 ---

 ## 📘 Overview

 **Project SnowCone** is a dynamic tool crafted to enhance how musicians engage with their songs.
-More than just a player, it lets users view lyrics and chords, transpose keys effortlessly, and organize their musical flow with ease.
+More than just a player, it lets users view lyrics, chords, and organize their musical flow with ease.
 Whether you're practicing, performing, or composing, SnowCone is your creative ally.

 ---